WebAssembly/spec/spectec/test-prose/TEST.md

     - externtype_u1 is (MEM mt).
     - the memory type C.MEMS[x] is defined in the context.
     - C.MEMS[x] is mt.

+Externidx_ok/func
+- the external index (FUNC x) is valid with the external type (FUNC ft) if:
+  - the function type C.FUNCS[x] is defined in the context.
+  - C.FUNCS[x] is ft.

+Externidx_ok/global
+- the external index (GLOBAL x) is valid with the external type (GLOBAL gt) if:
+  - the global type C.GLOBALS[x] is defined in the context.
+  - C.GLOBALS[x] is gt.

+Externidx_ok/table
+- the external index (TABLE x) is valid with the external type (TABLE tt) if:
+  - the table type C.TABLES[x] is defined in the context.
+  - C.TABLES[x] is tt.

+Externidx_ok/mem
+- the external index (MEM x) is valid with the external type (MEM mt) if:
+  - the memory type C.MEMS[x] is defined in the context.
+  - C.MEMS[x] is mt.

 Export_ok
 - the export (EXPORT name externidx) is valid with the external type xt if: